roma-glushko/roma-glushko.github.io/content/blog/nature-of-distributed-systems/index.md

 - Read 1 MB sequentially from HDD - 30,000,000ns (30,000us or 30 ms)
 - Send packet CA -> Netherlands -> CA - 150,000,000ns (150,000us or 150ms)

-This may be counter intuitive, but in some cases communication over network may be faster than reading from disk.
+This may be counter intuitive, but in some cases **communication over network may be faster than reading from disk**.
 Above we see that reading 1MB of data is a few times faster from 1Gbps network than from HDD.

 ## CAP Theorem